StreakYC/mache/README.md

 We've been working on this functionality or a little bit of time but recently Google launched the ability for you to import datastore backups into BigQuery.
 The feature however is a manual process.
 Mache has built the ability for you to automatically kickoff backups of desired entity kinds and automatically start BigQuery ingestion jobs when the backup is complete.

 ## Getting Started With Datastore to BigQuery Exports
+1. Optional, only if you want to use the datastore export: You need to include the [google-api-java-client](https://code.google.com/p/google-api-java-client/) jars in your appengine project.
+The [setup page](https://code.google.com/p/google-api-java-client/wiki/Setup) tells you which jars to use.
+You will also need the jar file of the [BigQuery API Client Library for Java](https://developers.google.com/api-client-library/java/apis/bigquery/v2).
-1. Add the mache JAR to your project
+2. Add the mache JAR to your project
-2. Add the URL's listed in the logging section to your web.xml
+3. Add the URL's listed in the logging section to your web.xml
-3. Create a class which implements <code>BuiltinDatastoreExportConfiguration</code>
+4. Create a class which implements <code>BuiltinDatastoreExportConfiguration</code>
-4. Call <code>/bqlogging/builtinDatastoreExport?builtinDatastoreExportConfig=</code><the fully qualified class name that you implemented>
+5. Call <code>/bqlogging/builtinDatastoreExport?builtinDatastoreExportConfig=&lt;fully-qualified-classname-of-datastore-export-config&gt;</code><the fully qualified class name that you implemented>

 You can put this call in your cron.xml to have the bigquery tables updated periodically.
 Checkout the documentation in <code>BuiltinDatastoreExportConfiguration</code>.